numerica-ideas/community/web/spring-boot-actuator/README.md

 ### 2. Custom Health Indicators

-Actuator's health endpoint is extendable through custom health indicators.
+Spring Boot Actuator's health endpoint is extendable through custom health indicators.
 These indicators allow you to add application-specific checks and contribute to the overall health status.
 For example, you can create a custom health indicator to verify the connectivity and responsiveness of an external service crucial to your application's functionality.

 To create a custom health indicator, you need to implement the **_HealthIndicator_** interface provided by Spring Boot Actuator.
 By overriding its **_health()_** method, you can define the logic for your specific health check.